hseju/KPMG---Data-Analyst-Internship/README.md

 Welcome to KPMG Data analyst Virtual Internship Experience through [Forage](https://www.theforage.com/).

+The internship is divided in 3 main parts/tasks.

 TASK - 1

 Sprocket Central Pty Ltd , a medium size bikes & cycling accessories organisation, has approached Tony Smith (Partner) in KPMG’s Lighthouse & Innovation Team.
 Sprocket Central Pty Ltd  is keen to learn more about KPMG’s expertise in its Analytics, Information & Modelling team.